Baryogenesis

 Baryogenesis theories are based on different descriptions of the interaction between fundamental particles.
-Two main theories are electroweak baryogenesis (standard model), which would occur during the electroweak epoch, and the GUT baryogenesis, which would occur during or shortly after the grand unification epoch.
+Two main theories are electroweak baryogenesis, which would occur during the electroweak phase transition, and the GUT baryogenesis, which would occur during or shortly after the grand unification epoch.
 Quantum field theory and statistical physics are used to describe such possible mechanisms.

 Baryogenesis is followed by primordial nucleosynthesis, when atomic nuclei began to form.